json-schema-org/json-schema-spec/jsonschema-core.md

 These three keywords work together to implement conditional application of a subschema based on the outcome of another subschema.

-The value for each of these keywords value MUST be a valid JSON Schema.
+The value for each of these keywords MUST be a valid JSON Schema.

 The `if` keyword produces an annotation which is the boolean validation result of its subschema against the instance.
 The validation outcome of the `if`